 No. Only your instructor can do that.

-Why did the LC staff recommend an hour-long session for my paper?
+Why did the ARC staff recommend an hour-long session for my paper?

 We find that most students who are working on 2-5 page papers can have their writing concerns addressed in about 25-30 minutes.
 However, for longer papers, it may take you and the tutor closer to an hour to work through your concerns.
 Remember that part of your session will simply be spent reading through the paper.

 My admissions paperwork says that I am required to take participate in academic workshops and tutoring.
 Why?